ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 The MIT license is one of the most permissive licenses, allowing the program to be used for almost anything as long as the original copyright notice and license are included.
 This also means the program can be used as is, and the developers have no responsibility for maintaining the product.
 As discussed in the open source lecture, there are many advantages with using open source as your license.
-Additionally, since this is a school project, it makes sense to both be as open source as possible, and to not take responsibility for maintaining the code longterm.
+Additionally, since this is an educational project, it makes sense to both be as open source as possible, and to not take responsibility for maintaining the code longterm.

 ### LLMs, ChatGPT, CoPilot, and others